-Description The subjects comprise a two bedroom, mid-terraced villa.
-Accommodation The accommodation may be summarised as follows:- GROUND FLOOR: Entrance Hall, Lounge, Bedroom, Kitchen, Rear Hall and Shower Room.
-There is a Home Office accessed externally from the back garden.
-FIRST FLOOR: Landing and Bedroom (with shower unit).
-Gross internal floor area (m2) Amounts to 62 square metres excluding the home office of 12 square metres, or thereby.
-Neighbourhood and location The subjects are located within Lossiemouth where surrounding properties are of a mixed design, vintage and character.
+Description The subjects comprise a semi detached two bedroom villa. , , Accommodation The accommodation may be summarised as follows; Ground Floor: Entrance Hall, Lounge, Dining Room, Kitchen, TV Room and Bathroom.
+First Floor: Two Bedrooms, Both with Dressing Rooms.
+Gross internal floor area (m2) Amounts to 120 square metres, or thereby.
+Neighbourhood and location The subjects are located on the High Street in Rothes where surrounding properties are of a mixed design, vintage and character.
 Adequate local shopping, educational and transport facilities are available.
-Age Erected 1855.
-Weather The weather was fair and dry at the time of inspection.
+Age Erected circa 1900 and converted from two dwellings to one dwelling circa 1992.
+Weather The weather was dry at the time of inspection.
 Chimney stacks Visually inspected with the aid of binoculars where appropriate.
-The chimney stack is of a pointed stone construction with cement flashings.
-The Vendor advises that the chimney stack was repaired and the pots were replaced in 2021.
+There are pointed stone stacks with metal flashings.

-Sloping roofs were visually inspected with the aid of Roofing including roof space binoculars where appropriate.
-Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
-The roof to the main dwelling is of pitched, ridged design, comprising timber trusses, clad with slates, over timber sarking boards.
-Access to the roof void area was undertaken from a ceiling hatch within the first floor bedroom.
-The roof coverings to the kitchen and sun room are of a mono pitched, corrugated cement sheet roof covering.
-No access was gained to the roof void area due to the access hatch being in a cupboard located over the washing machine.
+· Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
+The roof is of a pitched, ridged design comprising timber trusses clad with slates.
+No access was gained to the roof void area due to the lack of any inspection hatch.
 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-Gutters and downpipes are a mix of cast-iron and uPVC manufacture.
+Gutters and downpipes are of cast iron manufacture.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-Main outer walls are of solid stone construction (wall width 610mm).
-The walls to the kitchen extension are of a solid stone construction (wall width 430mm).
-The walls to the home office are consistent with blockwork construction (wall width 230mm).
+The main outer walls are of pointed solid stone construction (wall width 600mm approximately).
+The walls to the single storey extension are consistent with blockwork/brickwork construction (wall width 360mm).
 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.

-Windows are of a double glazed, sealed unit, uPVC manufacture with double glazed, timber casement, sealed units within the kitchen and shower room.
-There is a double glazed, timber casement, sealed unit and Velux skylight within the first floor bedroom.

-The front door is of glazed, uPVC manufacture with the door to the rear being of part glazed, uPVC design.
-There are double glazed, sealed unit, French doors to the home office.
+Windows are a mix of double glazed, sealed unit, timber casement, timber casement sealed unit, 'Velux' skylights, uPVC casement sealed unit, 'Velux' skylights, uPVC double glazed sealed units with single glazed timber casement pattern to the cheeks of the dormers. pattern to the cheeks of the dormers.
+The front doors are of a part glazed uPVC design with the doors to the rear being of glazed uPVC and solid timber External decorations pattern to the cheeks of the dormers.
+The front doors are of a part glazed uPVC design with the doors to the rear being of glazed uPVC and solid timber manufacture.
+External decorations pattern to the cheeks of the dormers.
+The front doors are of a part glazed uPVC design with the doors to the rear being of glazed uPVC and solid timber manufacture.
 External timbers are of a softwood pattern.
+External decorations Conservatories / porches pattern to the cheeks of the dormers.
+The front doors are of a part glazed uPVC design with the doors to the rear being of glazed uPVC and solid timber manufacture.
+External timbers are of a softwood pattern.
+Visually inspected.